Google Translate Disclaimer

 Additional information on alternate water supplies is available on our drinking water advisories webpage.

-• Disinfect the well and internal plumbing using the PHO well disinfection procedure and complete the following:
+• Disinfect the well using the PHO well disinfection procedure, and disinfect our internal plumbing.

 Source: U.S. Food and Drug Administration, What Consumers Need to Know About Food and Water Safety During Hurricanes, Power Outages, and Floods, June 2018.